xiaolai/quit-smoking-instantly/README.md

 Your subconscious doesn't care about truth — it prioritizes what feels familiar.
 Saying "I never smoke" rewires it.

-Compare this with "I want to quit," which triggers old patterns:
+Compare this with "I want to quit smoking," which triggers old patterns:

 > - I always smoke.
 > - I used to smoke.
 > - I will smoke.

-The subconscious wins when it clashes with your conscious mind.
+The subconscious always wins when it clashes with your conscious mind.
 By repeating "I never smoke" often enough, your subconscious will accept it as truth — and beliefs shaped by the subconscious stick.

 Say it.
 Repeat it.
 Believe it.
 Simple as that.

 ## 3. Tips for Success

-Speak **clearly** and **loudly** — your subconscious trusts your voice above all.
+Speak **clearly** and **loudly** — your subconscious trusts your own voice above all.

 Use a longer version if it helps: